smdennis8/FavoSphere/capstoneChecklist.md

 ## High-Level Requirements

-Implement a full CRUD UI for favorites.
+Implement a full CRUD UI for favorites:

 - Display all favorites (user, admin)
 - Add a favorite (user, admin)